 Possession of a Controlled Substance

 Illegal possession of a drug can include substances such as marijuana, crack/cocaine, heroin, and methamphetamine, as well as certain pharmaceutical drugs without a valid prescription.
 A conviction of drug possession hinges on three separate factors:

-- Actual or constructive possession: The substance was found on an individual’s person (actual possession) or in a place under the control of an individual such as a house or car (constructive possession);
+- Actual or constructive possession.
+Actual possession is when police found the substance on an individual’s person.
+Constructive possession is in a place under the control of an individual such as a house or car;

 - The presence of the drug on his or her person, or in his or her home, car, etc.; and

 - The status of the substance as a controlled substance; and